 Patriotic Red White & Blue Bundt Cake

 In a word – YES!
 No, the colors aren’t as bright and vibrant on the outside as they are inside, but you can absolutely tell the difference.
-Patriotic Red White and Blue Bundt Cake SUCCESS!
+Fourth of July Bundt Cake SUCCESS!

-Scoop each color into a separate piping bag (or large ziploc bag).
+Scoop each of your batter colors into a separate piping bag (or large zip-top plastic bag).
 Snip off just the very end of the bag and start by filling each line with your color of choice.
-Go back and add a little more, one color at time.
+Go back and add a little more, one color at a time.
 Keep filling up the pan, sticking with the spiral pattern, until you use up all the batter.